picolibc/picolibc/doc/printf.md

 ## Printf and Scanf levels in Picolibc

-There are four levels of printf support provided by Picolibc that can be selected when building applications.
+There are five levels of printf support provided by Picolibc that can be selected when building applications.
 One of these is the default used when no symbol definitions are applied; that is selected using the picolibc built-time option, `-Dformat-default`, which defaults to `double`, selecting PICOLIBC_DOUBLE_PRINTF_SCANF.
+These are listed in order of decreasing functionality and size.

  * PICOLIBC_DOUBLE_PRINTF_SCANF (default when
    `-Dformat-default=double`).
-This offers full printf functionality, including both float and double conversions.
+This offers full printf functionality, including both float and double conversions along with the C99 extensions and POSIX positional parameters.
+There is optional support for the upcoming %b format specifier via the `io-percent-b` setting and optional support for long double values via the `io-long-double` setting.
 The picolibc.specs stanza that matches this option maps __d_vfprintf to vfprintf and __d_vfscanf to vfscanf.
-This is equivalent to adding this when linking your application:
+This is equivalent to adding this when linking your
+   application:

 	cc -Wl,--defsym=vfprintf=__d_vfprintf -Wl,--defsym=vfscanf=__d_vfscanf